NOAA-OWP/noah-owp-modular/README.md

 ## Credits and references

-1. This gridded Noah-MP code base was extended from NOAA-NWS Office of Water Prediction's previously refactored Noah-MP column model (https://github.com/NOAA-OWP/noah-owp-modular), which was refactored from from the NCAR single-file [Noah-MP source code](https://github.com/NCAR/noahmp/).
-The Noah-MP model was developed primarily with US Government funding and was spun out of the Noah Land Surface Model, which was originally a collaboration between the National Centers for Environmental Prediction, Oregon State University, the United States Air Force, and the NOAA Hydrologic Research Lab (HRL, now the NOAA-NWS Office of Water Prediction).
+1. This modularized code base was developed from the single-file [Noah-MP source code](https://github.com/NCAR/noahmp/tree/release-v4.1-NWMv2.1/).
+Noah-MP was developed primarily with US Government funding and was spun out of the Noah Land Surface Model, which was originally a collaboration between the National Centers for Environmental Prediction, Oregon State University, the United States Air Force, and the NOAA Hydrologic Research Lab (HRL, now the NOAA-NWS Office of Water Prediction).
+2. The simple 1D driver was developed from the [Noah-MP 1.1 driver](https://ral.ucar.edu/solutions/products/noah-multiparameterization-land-surface-model-noah-mp-lsm).
-2. The 2D driver included in this code base was extended from National Center for Atmospheric Research (NCAR) version of Noah-MP (v5.0) (https://github.com/NCAR/noahmp)
+3. The 2D driver included in this code base was extended from National Center for Atmospheric Research (NCAR) version of Noah-MP (v5.0) (https://github.com/NCAR/noahmp)